The Library will be closed on Thursday, November 28 & Friday, November 29, 2024, in observance of Thanksgiving.

 What do I need to bring?

 In order to use the 3D Printer, you will need to provide your own digital model.
-The object file must be in STL (stereolithography) format.
+The object file may be submitted as an STL, OBJ, or 3MF file.
 Other file types will be returned and not printed until converted to the .STL format.
 Submissions must print in 10 hours or less.
-The Octavia Lab supplies MakerBot brand PLA filament.
+The Octavia Lab supplies PLA filament for all projects.
 The Octavia Lab does not require, or allow outside filament.

 The 3D printer may be used for lawful purposes only.
 Users will not be permitted to use the printer to create objects that are: